BRONX SENIOR PHOTO LEAGUE

-The Bronx Documentary Center (BDC) proudly presents the work of the Bronx Senior Photo League (BSPL), a free documentary photo program for older adults.
-Beginning in the fall of 2019 older adults, ages 60-90, from the Mitchel Senior Center and Kips Bay Castle Hill Senior Center, attended classes to learn the art of digital photography.
-In a class titled “Photographing My Life,” students learned how to document their everyday lives.
-These creative senior citizens learned the history of photography and gained technical skills and visual literacy which they applied to their documentary projects.
+The Bronx Documentary Center (BDC) proudly presents the 2021 Year-End Exhibition of the Bronx Senior Photo League (BSPL), a free documentary photography program for older adults in the Bronx.
+Beginning in the fall of 2020, students between the ages of 61 through 81, from the Borinquen Court Mitchel Senior Center and Kips Bay Castle Hill Senior Center, attended weekly virtual classes to learn the art of digital photography.